defold/doc/docs/en/manuals/unity.md

 - [API References](/ref/go)
 - [FAQ](/faq/faq)

-If you have questions or get stuck, the [Defold forums](//forum.defold.com) are a great place to reach out for help.
+If you have questions or get stuck, the [Defold Forum](//forum.defold.com) or [Discord](https://defold.com/discord/) are great places to reach out for help.